danoespinoza/camel-quarkus-slack/README.md

 # camel-quarkus-slack Project

-PoC usign Camel, Quarkus and Slack
+PoC using Quarkus + Camel for send a message to Slack

 ## Running the application in dev mode